-By default, outside-staff objects are given a width of zero so that they may overlap in the horizontal direction.
-This is done by the trick of making the leftmost extent infinity and the rightmost extent minus infinity by setting the extra-spacing-width to '(+inf.0. -inf.0).
-To ensure they do not overlap in the horizontal direction we must override this value of extra-spacing-width to give them a little extra spacing.
+By default, outside-staff objects are given a width (i.e., a horizontal extent) of zero so that they may overlap in the horizontal direction.
+By convention, this is done by positioning a grob's left edge at infinity and the right edge at minus infinity by setting the extra-spacing-width property to '(+inf.0. -inf.0).
+To ensure grobs do not overlap in the horizontal direction we must override this value of extra-spacing-width to give them a little extra spacing.
 The units are the space between two staff lines, so moving the left edge half a unit to the left and the right edge half a unit to the right should do it: